SDanker/Jupyter-Hub/README.md

 # Jupyter-Hub
 Docker with Jupyterhub to have multiple users.
-Consists with Python and R
+Consists with Python, R and Julia

 Python has the libraries pre-installed.